NCAR/NCARKernels/README.rst

 NCAR Climate/Weather Kernels
 ===============================

-A open collection of *kernels* extracted from various climate/weather simulation software.
+A collection of *kernels* extracted from various climate/weather simulation software.

 1. How to use the kernels
 ===============================